Sud (department): Transport

 Les Cayes is a major port town.

 Due to political troubles in Port-au-Prince, many locals are considering a port and oil terminal in St-Louis du Sud, making the South completely autonomous.

-Les Cayes has a national airport Antoine-Simon, which has the potential for International flights connecting Haiti to Jamaica and Venezuela.
+Les Cayes has an international airport Antoine-Simon, which has the potential for International flights connecting Haiti to Jamaica and Venezuela.

 Isle-à-Vache has an airport strip and heliport.

 Administrative divisions

 The Department of Sud is subdivided into five arrondissements, which are further subdivided into nineteen communes.